← guides

 }

-Replace YOUR_ARENZA_TOKEN with the token from settings/api.
+That's the whole config — just the URL, no token.
 Save the file.
 Quit Claude Desktop completely (Cmd+Q on macOS, not just close window) and reopen — the new MCP server only loads on cold start.
+The first time Claude calls an Arenza tool, a browser window opens to the Arenza sign-in and approve screen; approve once and the connection is remembered.

 When Claude Desktop reopens, the bottom of the chat input shows a small "tools" icon.
-Click it: you should see "arenza" in the dropdown with 10 tools (list_brands, get_brand_overview, list_prompts, list_opportunities, suggest_competitors, suggest_prompts, add_competitor, dismiss_competitor, mark_opportunity_done, generate_geo_article).
+Click it: you should see "arenza" in the dropdown with its tools — list_brands, get_brand_overview, list_prompts, get_brand_corrections, get_brand_verified_info, verify_brand_claim, get_brand_discoverability, score_geo_article, and audit_site.

 Configure Claude Code